Find the Best Car Deals Near You ⤵

 Which Dealer Fees Are Legitimate?

-There are certainly some legitimate fees that dealers have no control over, but some try to pad their profits by simply making up fees - kind of like the "convenience fee" charged by some companies.
+There are certainly some legitimate fees that dealers have no control over, but in today's market many dealers try to profit by simply making up fees - kind of like the "convenience fee" charged by some companies.
+Especially with supply constraints, dealers have been marking up vehicles which are in high demand and low supply.

 Let's first take a look at all the legitimate fees: